trace-kadenyi/PlaniT/README.md

 ### POST /events

-Create new event.
+Create a new event.

 ### GET /events

-Retrieve all accessible events.
+Retrieve all events accessible to the authenticated user.

 ### GET /events/:id

-Retrieve specific event.
+Retrieve a specific event.

 ### PATCH /events/:id

-Update event.
+Update event details.

 ### DELETE /events/:id

-Soft delete (hard delete for elevated roles).
+Delete an event.
+Supports soft deletion, with hard deletion restricted to elevated roles.

 ---